-More than a quarter of Americans report occasionally not getting enough sleep.
-“As big a problem as insomnia is in this country, what we call voluntary sleep restriction – that means people choosing not to get enough sleep – that’s almost worse,” says Peter Thomas Morgan, MD, PhD, associate professor of psychiatry at Yale School of Medicine.
+Some 30 percent of Americans report experiencing some form or sleep disruption.
+“As big a problem as insomnia is in this country, what we call voluntary sleep restriction – that means people choosing not to get enough sleep – that’s almost worse,” says Yale Medicine psychiatrist Peter Thomas Morgan, MD, PhD.
 If left untreated, insomnia can worsen into a chronic condition.
 With treatment, though, there can be relief, and a future of restful and rejuvenating sleep.